christodouloskampanis/HoMoPaD/README_NETWORK_PREPARATION.md

 ### 1. `create_network(File_1_combined_nodes_edges_toWrite, prefix_file_Name_Picture, choice_place)`
 - **Purpose**
   Retrieves a road network from OpenStreetMap for a chosen location.
-Assigns weights to edges according to their proximity to the network’s center.
+Assigns weights to edges according to proximity to the network’s center.
 - **Key Steps**
   1. Select bounding box coordinates based on `choice_place`.
   2. Use **OSMnx** to download the road network within these coordinates.